Skip to main content

 • Refer to your assessor's website or your property-tax bill to find the assessor's "Fair Cash Value" or "Fair Market Value" or "Estimated Property Value" of your property (house + land) for the year you started or plan to start your rehabilitation.

 • Decide whether the cost of your anticipated work will exceed 25% (or 1/4) of the assessor's Fair Cash Value of your property for the year the project began.
-Eligible expenses are those costs spent on the existing building.
+Eligible expenses include costs spent on any existing buildings (whether historic or not) as well as costs of new additions and buildings on the historic property.
 See our Freeze FAQ's for more information.
+All work will be reviewed to ensure the Standards have been met.

 • Contact SHPO at SHPO.Freeze@illinois.gov to determine whether your work may meet the Secretary of the Interior's Standards for Rehabilitation.
 We highly recommend you contact us early in the design process and prior to beginning work to ensure your project meets the Standards.
 Our review differs from your local landmarks review.
 We review all interior and exterior work and will require retention and repair of street-visible historic windows (if they exist).